Skip to main content

 delete_user_profile_feature()

-What it does: Deletes a specific feature from a user’s profile.
+What it does: Deletes a specific feature from a user’s profile, optionally targeted by a specific value.

 await profile_memory_instance.delete_user_profile_feature(